rails/rails/guides/source/active_model_basics.md

 After reading this guide, you will know:

-* How to create a plain ruby object that behaves like an Active Record model.
+* How to create a plain Ruby object that behaves like an Active Record model.
-* Add callbacks and validations like Active Record to a plain ruby object.
+* Add callbacks and validations like Active Record to a plain Ruby object.
-* Add serializers to a plain ruby object.
+* Add serializers to a plain Ruby object.
-* Integrate plain ruby object with the Rails internationalization (i18n) framework.
+* Integrate plain Ruby object with the Rails internationalization (i18n) framework.

 --------------------------------------------------------------------------------